- 💃By worshipping Sai Baba, I attract both worldly and spiritual blessings, and I experience peace and happiness in my life.

 Self-Affirmation from Chapter IV of SSSC for Sai Baba devotees

-- ✨I will conquer this Samsara (worldly existence) by following Sai Baba, who is the repository of wisdom and peace.
+- ✨I conquer this Samsara (worldly existence) by following Sai Baba, who is the repository of wisdom and peace.

-- 🛕I have been drawn to Shirdi by Sai Baba because HE remembers my family/merit and desires my spiritual welfare.
+- 🛕I have been drawn to Shirdi by Sai Baba, because HE remembers my family/merit and desires my spiritual welfare.

 - 🔱I trust that Sai Baba is Pandharinath Vithal (God) incarnate, the merciful Lord of the poor and helpless.

-- 💞I will catch the vision of God firmly, as HE will escape if I am a little inattentive.
+- 💞I catch the vision of God firmly, as HE will escape if I am a little inattentive.

 - 🏊Placing my head on Sai Baba’s Feet in Shirdi is equal to bathing in the holy Tirth of Prayag, and all my desires are destroyed.